 The recipe for this cake is very simple, with step by step photo process.
 It doesn’t require any special skill and wont take much of your time.

 For this recipe, you will need to bake one 7 inch Cacao Sponge Cake (click link for the recipe), divide the dough into two baking pans so it bakes better.
-Or if you wish to make an 11-inch cake, then bake two Cacao Sponge Cakes and double the cream.

 Other Chocolate Cakes to Try